-Archdiocesan high schools were established as “free” schools in 1911 by Archbishop John Glennon so that all Catholic families might send their children to a Catholic secondary school.
-In the years following, tuition was introduced (1926) to cover part of the cost of operating these schools.
-Since then, thousands of graduates have attended these schools paying only a part of the costs by way of tuition.
+Archdiocesan high schools were established as in 1911 by Archbishop John Glennon so that all Catholic families might send their children to a Catholic secondary school.
+Since then, thousands of graduates have attended these schools.

-Today, as in the beginning, few families are able to pay the full cost of educating their children.
-Parish investments, alumni annual giving programs, capital campaigns, the Annual Catholic Appeal for building maintenance, and endowed funds contribute to operating expenses.
+The cost to educate a student is offset through tuition paid by the family as well as parish investments, alumni annual giving programs, capital campaigns, the Annual Catholic Appeal for building maintenance, and endowed funds contribute to operating expenses.

 Family Plan Tuition